Snaacky/thewiki/docs/tutorials/mpv.md

 k cycle_values sub-ass-override "force" "no"
 ```

-Now you can press `k` to enable or disable debanding
+Now you can press `k` to enable or disable style override.

 ### Auto Profiles